Klee-Preis-2023

 About the German Society for Biomedical Engineering within VDE (VDE DGBMT)

-The German Society for Biomedical Engineering in the VDE (VDE DGBMT) is the scientific and technical society for medical technology in Germany.
+The German Society for Biomedical Engineering within VDE (VDE DGBMT) is the scientific and technical society for medical technology in Germany.
 It was founded in Frankfurt am Main in 1961.

 The DGBMT in the VDE brings together experts from all areas of technology applications in medicine and deals with the entire range of topics in biomedical technology.
 It organizes conferences and workshops for expert audiences and is the sponsor of two international scientific journals: Biomedical Engineering and Current Directions in Biomedical Engineering published by Walter de Gruyter.
 Position papers, statements and expert contributions discuss current topics independently and neutrally.
 In addition, the DGBMT awards promotional prizes for young scientists, for scientific excellence and innovation, and for patient safety in biomedical engineering.
 Last but not least, it represents German biomedical engineering in international bodies.